Argonne-National-Laboratory/DSP/README.md

 We recommend to install and run DSP on a **Linux** machine with an appropriate **MPI** library.
 The software packages necessary to build the source code of DSP are listed below.

-*NOTE: We have also tested installing and running DSP on MacOSX (10.9 or later).
-This requires the user to install the required packages using Macport.
-We will prepare the documentation for that soon.
-For now, please email and consult us for how to install and run DSP on MacOSX.*
+*NOTE: We have also tested DSP on MacOSX (10.9 or later).
+This requires the user to install the required packages using Macports.
+We are currently developing documentation for this; please send us an e-mail if you have any questions.*

 ### Build essentials